HGE in Dogs: Causes, Treatment, and Costs

 What Is HGE in Dogs?

-Any dog breed can have HGE, but small or toy breeds tend to be more susceptible.
-Some commonly affected breeds include Yorkshire terriers, miniature schnauzers, young miniature poodles, dachshunds, bichon frisés, poodles, and cavalier King Charles spaniels.2
+Any dog breed can develop HGE, but small or toy breeds tend to be more susceptible, as well as younger dogs.
+Some commonly affected breeds include:1,2

 What Causes HGE in Dogs?

-The root cause of HGE in dogs remains unknown.
-However, bacterial hypersensitivity or infection, dietary indiscretions, stress, anxiety, hyperactivity, and toxins are all believed to be possible contributing factors.1,2
+The root cause of HGE in dogs remains unknown, with possibilities such as a Clostridium perfringens (bacterial) hypersensitivity or infection, dietary indiscretions, stress, anxiety, hyperactivity, and toxins all believed to be contributing factors.1,2

 • Immune-mediated disease